Transitive Lie algebroids and \textbf{Q}-manifolds: Abstract

 \section{Abstract}

-We introduce the notion of \Q-principal bundle, which is the appropriate version of principal fibre bundles in the setting of R. Barre's \Q-manifolds.
-As an application, we prove that every transitive Lie algebroid arises from the Atiyah sequence of a certain \Q-principal bundle, and we give the interpretation of this result in terms of groupoids.
+We introduce the notions of locally trivial \Q-groupoid and principal \Q-bundle, which are the appropriate versions of locally trivial Lie groupoids and principal fibre bundles in the framework of R. Barre's \Q-manifolds.
+As an application, we prove that every transitive Lie algebroid over a second countable, smooth manifold arises from the Atiyah sequence of a certain principal \Q-bundle.
+Consequently, transitive Lie algebroids over second countable, smooth manifolds are integrated to locally trivial \Q-groupoids. \\ \textit{Key words}: principal bundle; foliation; Lie algebroid; groupoid \\ \textit{2020 MSC}: Primary 58H05; Secondary 22A22, 22E15